 The White Shaman Mural: An Enduring Creation Narrative

 This highly-anticipated and widely-acclaimed book offers a scientifically-based full interpretation of the White Shaman Mural.
-If you like Da Vinci Code type mysteries, you’re in for a treat.
-This book is all at once a coffee-table book for its incredible imagery, recreational reading for its fascinating history and a scholarly tome for its in-depth scientific investigation.
-Order your copies from Shumla for $75 each and a portion of your payment will support Shumla’s work.
+The book is all at once a coffee-table book for its incredible imagery, recreational reading for its fascinating history and a scholarly tome for its in-depth scientific investigation.
+Order your copies from Shumla for $65 each and a portion of your payment will support Shumla’s work.
 This price includes sales tax and shipping.

 Check out these reviews of the book!